ABI-Tutorials/DTP-Project-BondGraphs/source/index.rst

 5. Identify all potential differences (mechanical: flow differences) needed to connect the ports of all elements enumerated in step 1 to the junction structure.
 Give these differences a unique name, preferably showing the difference nature.
 The difference between  :math:`\mu`:sub:`1` and :math:`\mu`:sub:`2` can be indicated by :math:`\mu` :sub:`12`.

-6. Construct the potential differences using a `1-junction` (mechanical: flow differences with a `0-junction`) according to Figure 17, and draw them as such in the graph.
+6. Construct the potential differences using a `1-junction` (mechanical: flow differences with a `0-junction`) and draw them as such in the graph.
 The junction structure is now ready and the elements can be connected.

 7. Connect the port of all elements found at step 1 with the `0-junctions` of the corresponding potential or potential differences (mechanical: `1-junctions` of the corresponding flows or flow differences).

-8. Simplify the resulting graph by applying the following simplification rules (Figure 18):
+8. Simplify the resulting graph by applying the following simplification rules:

    * A junction between two bonds can be left out, if the bonds have a ‘through’ power direction (one bond incoming, the other outgoing).